cloudmine/CMHealthSDK-iOS/README.md

 # CareKit

-The SDK provides the ability to synchronize data between your CareKit app's local device store and  the
+The `CMHealth` SDK provides the ability to synchronize data between your CareKit app's local device store and  the
 [CloudMine Connected Health Cloud](http://cloudmineinc.com/platform/developer-tools/).